 Furthermore, our products are assembled with various contract manufacturers located in Israel and in Taiwan.
 As a result of the of COVID-19 pandemic, the world is experiencing shortages of electronic components.
 We have already experienced instances of limited supply of certain raw materials and shipping delays, which resulted in extended lead times, increased shipping costs and higher-than-usual backlogs.
-If the prices of such components and shipping were to continue to increase, or if shipping delays continue to occur, such price changes and shipping delays could have a negative effect on our gross margin and have a negative effect on revenues and earnings.
+If the prices of such components and shipping were to continue to increase, or if shipping delays continue to occur, such price changes and shipping delays could have a negative effect on revenues and earnings.